Stephanie Syjuco

 Syjuco received her MFA from Stanford University and her BFA from the San Francisco Art Institute.
 She received a Smithsonian Artist Research Fellowship in 2019, a Guggenheim Fellowship Award in 2014, and a Joan Mitchell Painters and Sculptors Award in 2009.
 A long-time arts educator, Syjuco taught at Stanford University, California College of the Arts, San Francisco Art Institute, Mills College and Carnegie Mellon University before joining the faculty at University of California, Berkeley in 2014.
 She lives and works in Berkeley, California.

-In 2023, Syjuco’s work was the focus of a landmark solo exhibition at the MSU Broad Art Museum, entitled Blind Spot.
-In 2022, she exhibited in four solo exhibitions: the Amon Carter Museum of American Art’s Stephanie Syjuco: Double Vision; Wadsworth Atheneum Museum of Art’s MATRIX 190/Image Trafficking; Anderson Collection at Stanford University’s Stephanie Syjuco: White Balance, Color Cast; and Law Warschaw Gallery at Macalester College’s Blow-Ups, Reprints, and Reversals.
-In 2021, she was featured in Out of the Camera: Beyond Photography, Chapter Three: Stephanie Syjuco at the University of Hawai’i, Mānoa and Stephanie Syjuco: Vanishing Point (Overlay) at the Baltimore Museum of Art.
+In 2025, Syjuco presented a new installation, Blind Spot (Artifacts) at the Hawai'i Triennial.
+In 2024, her work was the focus of a landmark solo exhibition at the Frye Art Museum, titled After/Images.
+That year, she also presented 5 murals across New Orleans as a part of the Prospect Triennial.
+In 2023, the artist was the focus of a solo exhibition at the MSU Broad Art Museum, titled Blind Spot.
+In 2022, she had four major solo exhibitions at museums across the United States: the Amon Carter Museum of American Art’s Stephanie Syjuco: Double Vision; Wadsworth Atheneum Museum of Art’s MATRIX 190/Image Trafficking; Anderson Collection at Stanford University’s Stephanie Syjuco: White Balance, Color Cast; and Law Warschaw Gallery at Macalester College’s Blow-Ups, Reprints, and Reversals.